yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 }
 ```

 Kotlinx.coroutines library provides a `CoroutineScope.actor()`  coroutine builder.
 It launches an actor into the coroutine scope and returns a `SendChannel` that works as the actor's mailbox.
-Inside the actor, we can access its mailbox via `channel` property and loop over the available messages one by one.
+Inside the actor, we can access its mailbox via the `channel` property and loop over the available messages one by one.
 In this way, both read and write access to the state are serialized, preventing all sorts of concurrency issues.

 Here is an oversimplified example that illustrates this actor model.